Museum of Architecture, Wrocław

 The Museum of Architecture (in Polish: Muzeum Architektury) is in Wrocław, Poland.
 The museum was founded in 1965 and located in the historic Old Town.

 The museum is the only architecture museum in Poland.
-It is located in a 15th-century post-Bernardine set of buildings, including the St Bernardine of Sienna Church and a monastic quadrangle with a garden.
+It is located in a 15th-century post-Bernardine set of buildings, including the St. Bernardino of Siena Church and a monastic quadrangle with a garden.

 The Museum of Architecture was a founder-member of the International Confederation of Architectural Museums (ICAM).

 The museum's collections illustrate the evolution of architecture in general, although with a specific focus on Poland.
 The largest collection of stained glass in Poland can be found here.
 Permanent exhibitions on display are: "Relics of Wroclaw's Mediaeval Architecture"; "Architectural Craft from the Twelfth to the Twentieth Century"; "Wroclaw: Yesterday, Today, Tomorrow"; "The Art of Geometry: A Gallery of Polish Geometrical and Constructivist Art".